ocavue/prosemirror-flat-list/README.md

 ### New list type

 In addition of bullet and ordere list, this module adds other two kind of lists: `task` and `toggle`.
+Both of them can be interacted with the mouse.

 ### Accurate indent and dedent range